telicent-oss/smart-caches-core/docs/security/index.md

 ```

 Firstly an application has to obtain the plugin instance, most applications will probably do this once early in their
 startup and make the instance accessible wherever it is needed.
-It then uses other parts of the plugin API to determine
-the user identity, prepares a [`RequestContext`](#requestcontext) and use that to obtain their user attributes.
-Once it
-has the user attributes it can prepare an [`Authorizer`](#authorizer) based upon those.

-> #### Note
-> In the above example we created a `MinimalRequestContext`.
->
-> Applications should generally extend this class and fully implement it to provide more context around a request that
-allows plugins to enforce more security controls.
->
-> For example if you are using our [JAX-RS Base Server](../jaxrs-base-server/index.md) module in your application then a
-`JaxRsRequestContext` is already injected into the request attributes for you and should be accessed and used instead of
-constructing a `MinimalRequestContext`.
+It obtains the [`RequestContext`](#requestcontext) that
+has already been injected by the [JAX-RS Base Server filters](../jaxrs-base-server/index.md) and uses that to prepare an
+[`Authorizer`](#authorizer) for making data access decisions.

 Note that since an `Authorizer` is scoped to the lifetime of a single request it implements
 `AutoCloseable` and thus should be used in a `try-with-resources` block or otherwise explicitly closed by the